YichunRen/AutoLibrary-Scientific-Paper-Keywords-Extraction-/README.md

 # AutoLibrary
 - DSC180B - Capstone Project (Winter 2021)
 - Section A04 Group03: Yichun Ren, Jiayi Fan, Bingqi Zhou
+- Personal Digital Library to save the documents and find similar papers
 - Note: This is an application of [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) by Jingbo Shang.

 ## Docker